trueadm/t7/readme.md

 ## Overview

-t7.js is a small, lightweight library for compiling ES2015 template strings into virtual DOM objects. t7 does not introduce a new syntax or language into the mix like other templating engines do, it simply uses pure JavaScript and HTML.
+t7.js is a small, lightweight library for compiling ES2015 template strings into virtual DOM objects.
+[Template strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/template_strings) allow for JavaScript expressions to be embedded within strings.
+This means that they make a great foundation for a templating library without the overhead of learning a new syntax/language. t7 does not introduce a new syntax or language into the mix like other templating engines do, it simply uses pure JavaScript and HTML.

 This project aims to provide developers with a simple layer above frameworks or libraries